astrochili/astro8/README.md

 Single-player game about the lost astronaut, who just wants to find a way home.
-Not done yet and never be I think.
+Procedurally generated map with chunks reusing.
+It's not done yet and I think never be.